molgenis/molgenis-emx2/docs/catalogue/cat_cohort-data-manager.md

 ### Define metadata of cohorts or data sources

 This section explains how to submit the 'source variables' + 'mappings from source variables to target variables' into the Data Catalogue.
-Expected users of this 'how to' are data managers within the institutions with access to cohorts or data sources.
+Expected users of this 'how to' are data managers within the organisations with access to cohorts or data sources.
 This document assumes you have received login details for upload of your metadata.
 You can also watch this [*instruction video*](https://www.youtube.com/watch?v=b_Ef_Uiw1gE&amp;ab_channel=MOLGENIS).
-Note that this video used the old dictionary model.
+Note that this video used dictionary model version 2.x, which was updated to 3.x.

 #### Define source variable metadata / source data dictionary